 - Cause of Death: RHDV causes necrotizing hepatitis, and may cause necrosis of the spleen.
 There may be internal or externally visible bleeding.
 Death occurs from liver failure or hemorrhage due to an impairment in the blood’s ability to clot.

-Rabbit calicivirus is a very hardy virus, remaining viable in the environment outside a host.
+- Durability of Virus: The RHDV Calicivirus is a very hardy virus, remaining viable in the environment outside a host for a significant length of time.

 - Survives 225 days at 39F (just above freezing temperatures)